GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/howto-custom-tab-low-level-api/index.md

 ---
 layout: "layouts/doc-post.njk"
-title: Low level API
-seoTitle: Custom Tabs low level API
+title: Using the Custom Tab low level API
 date: 2020-02-04
-updated: 2020-06-17
+updated: 2023-05-03
-description: Learn how to control a Custom Tab without using a support library.
+description: Learn how to use a Custom Tab without the androidx browser support library.
 ---

-Although the recommended method to integrate your application with Custom Tabs is using the AndroidX Browser Library, a low level implementation is also available.
+The recommended way to integrate your application with Custom Tabs is using the AndroidX Browser Library, but you can also start a Custom Tab without the support library.
+This guide gives an overview on how to achieve this.

 The complete implementation of the Support Library is available on [GitHub][1] and an be used as a start point.
 It also contains the [AIDL files][2] required to connect to the service, as the ones